Rali0s/ShadowOps/replit.md

 # Overview
-Fq is a neurohacker membership platform leveraging experimental relaxation research and bonus programs to enhance study capabilities.
-It features the ShadowFang AIO (All-In-One) training system, offering brainwave frequency training (Alpha, Beta, Theta, Gamma).
-The platform aims to transform classified military psychological warfare techniques into civilian cognitive enhancement tools, challenging users with "Is This A Simulation."
+Fq is a neurohacker membership platform focused on enhancing study capabilities through experimental relaxation research and brainwave frequency training (Alpha, Beta, Theta, Gamma) via the ShadowFang AIO system.
+The platform aims to adapt classified military psychological warfare techniques into civilian cognitive enhancement tools, challenging users with a "Is This A Simulation" narrative.
+It includes features for cognitive enhancement, psychological programming, and self-study methodologies.

 # User Preferences
 Preferred communication style: Simple, everyday language.